drball/scifi-ideas-generators/content/spaceship-name-generator.md

 title: "Spaceship Name Generator"
 date: 2020-05-13T09:19:46+01:00
 layout: spaceship-name-generator
-description: "A random spaceship name generator to help science fiction writers & role-players quickly create names for the spaceships that feature in their stories.
-The spaceship name generator will randomly display a ship name from our database."
+description: "Need a spaceship name for your sci-fi story, novel, or game?
+Here are some suggestions from our random Spaceship Name Generator."

 ---